shirasap/weather-app/README.md

-Short description
--A weather app that displays the weather of a city from open weather map API, using the value inserted into the search bar and using the value to display the correct result.
+- A simple weather app that utilizes the open weather map API to display the weather of different cities.

 View project here:
 https://2008-weather-app.vercel.app/